GraziCredidio/RAG_Spotify_chatbot/README.md

     ```
 3. Execute `collection_creation.py` to create collection of documents that will be later used as context to the LLM

+4. Open the file `example.config.json` and enter your OpenAI secret key.
+Then, rename the file to `config.json`

-4. Run the RAG Spotify chatbot web application:
+5. To run the RAG Spotify chatbot web application, open the terminal in the folder and type:
     ```bash
     streamlit run app.py
     ```